assoyas/TES3MP-Scripts/README.md

 ## RecursiveCliffRacers (v1.0.1)
 A TES3MP-implementation of the Recursive Cliff Racers mod, which spawns more cliff racers when one dies.

-## StartupScripts (v1.1)
+## StartupScripts (v1.0 for 0.7.0, v1.1.2 for 0.6.2)
-Previously known as "RavenRock", script provides a means to load several variables affecting the states of objects, such as Raven Rock colony in Solstheim, Great House strongholds and disabling various entities that should be disabled at the start of the game.
+Initially named as "RavenRock", script provides a means to load several variables affecting the states of objects, such as Raven Rock colony in Solstheim, Great House strongholds and disabling various entities that should be disabled at the start of the game.
 The script may be expanded in the future to include even more fixes for various quests (especially the ones in Tribunal and Bloodmoon expansion) by reading journal entries and changing appropariate TES3 variables through console.

 ## StateSpam (v1.0.1)
 [Thanks to Malseph](https://github.com/Malseph/Mal-s-Public-Server-Scripts-for-Tes3MP/blob/master/Console%20state%20spam%20prevention.lua), StateSpam is mostly meant to help tackle the issues with Raven Rock, especially when two players with different states of the colony are have the cell loaded.
 However, this script is included with TES3MP releases from June 2018 and onwards, so it is not necessary to use if you have a newer version of the package.